felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 #### Key Insights

 - Revenue concentration is moderate, not extreme (~50.3% of customers generate 80% of revenue)
-- The platform does not follow a classic 80/20 Pareto pattern
+- The platform does not follow a classic 80/20 Pareto pattern.
+About half of customers are responsible for most of the revenue, rather than only a small elite group.
-- Revenue is driven by both high-value and mass-market users
+- Both higher-value customers and regular users play an important role in total revenue.
-- The revenue curve is smooth rather than sharply concentrated
+- Revenue builds up gradually as more customers are included, instead of jumping sharply at the top.
-- Overall concentration risk is lower than in whale-heavy FinTech models
+- This means the business is not overly dependent on only a handful of users.

 <br><br>
 ---